Scaffolding rental costs

 • What is the total area (m²) and into which sections can it be divided?

 • What working heights do you need (min/max)?
-Are there horizontal reach limits?
+Are there any horizontal reach requirements?

 • How often do you change positions?
-Daily, weekly, rarely?
+Daily, weekly, hardly ever?

-• What's the surface like?
-Flat, paved, grassy, or sloped?
+• What is the surface like?
+Flat, paved, grass, slope?

-• Have you thought about the soil load ?
+• Have you considered the soil load ?

 • Do you need dust/visibility/weather protection or a protective roof?

-• Are there any official requirements (sidewalk, access, fire protection)?
+• Are there any official regulations (sidewalk, access, fire safety)?

-• Who serves?
-Is there trained staff available?
+• Who will be serving?
+Is trained staff available?

-• Pre-inspection: Saves on addendums.
-Document photos, measurements, and access points.
+• Preliminary site visit: Saves on additional work.
+Document photos, measurements, and access routes.

-• Clear service lists: Request identical services – this is the only way to make a fair comparison.
+• Clear specifications: Request identical services – this is the only way to make a fair comparison.

-• Off-season & buffer: Plan dates outside of peak season and allow for a 10–15% time buffer.
+• Off-season and buffer time: Plan appointments outside of peak season and factor in a 10–15% time buffer.

-• Combined approach: stage for preparatory work/details, scaffolding for the surface – often the most efficient combination.
+• Combined approach: stage for preparatory work/details, scaffolding for the surface – often the most efficient mix.

-• Regional providers: Shorter routes reduce transport costs, response times are better.
+• Regional providers: Shorter distances reduce transport costs, response times are better.

 More FAQs